P-variation

 where D ranges over all finite partitions of the interval I.

 The p variation of a function decreases with p.
 If f has finite p-variation and g is an α-Hölder continuous function, then $g\circ f$ has finite $\frac{p}{\alpha}$-variation.

 The case when p is one is called total variation, and functions with a finite 1-variation are called bounded variation functions.

+This concept should not be confused with the notion of p-th variation along a sequence of partitions, which is computed as a limit along a given sequence $(D_n)$ of time partitions:

+For example for p=2, this corresponds to the concept of quadratic variation, which is different from 2-variation.

 Link with Hölder norm

 One can interpret the p-variation as a parameter-independent version of the Hölder norm, which also extends to discontinuous functions.